Welcome to the University of Maryland! We hope that your time as a new Terp will be happy and healthy.

 Do you have a history of mental health treatment or concerns?

-The Behavioral Health Service knows that starting at the University of Maryland can be a stressful transition for many students, whether you are a freshman, transfer student, international student, or graduate student.
-Transition times are often stressful, requiring new coping skills.
+Our Behavioral Health staff understands that starting at the University of Maryland can be a stressful transition for many students, whether you are a freshman, transfer student, international student, or graduate student.
+Transition times are often stressful, requiring new stress management skills.
 They often lead to new emotional or psychological issues, or lead to a relapse of previously existing mental health conditions.
 Whatever the case, there is help at the University of Maryland.

 Psychiatric evaluation and medication management when indicated